 Our mission is to contribute to a better understanding of the interplay between diet - food, energy and nutrients - and human biology, in order to achieve optimal physical and mental performance under different conditions.
-In our research and teaching, we primarily focus on the significance of nutrition to maintain or improve a persons’ physical and cognitive performance during ageing.
+In our research and teaching, we primarily focus on the significance of nutrition to maintain or improve a persons’ physical and cognitive performance during ageing, recovery and rehabilitation.

 Ageing is a natural process involving a series of progressive biological changes that show marked differences between individuals.
 Importantly, these changes start long before we become aware that we are getting older.
 In our research and teaching, this overarching theme is translated to the following 3 scientific domains: